esp-rs/book/src/writing-your-own-application/std.md

    * Driving an RGB LED

-> Note that there are several examples covering the use of specific peripherals under the examples folder of  `esp-idf-hal`.
-I.e. [`esp32-idf-hal/examples`].
+> Note that there are several examples covering the use of specific peripherals under the examples' folder of  [`esp-idf-hal`].
+I.e. [`esp-idf-hal/examples`].

 [Ferrous Systems]: https://ferrous-systems.com/
 [Book of training]: https://espressif-trainings.ferrous-systems.com/